Frostforus/Patch_Camelyon_2024_MLOPS_G28/reports/README.md

 > *experiments.*
 > Answer:

-We have used the cookiecutter template as our base template.
-We were using the folders it provided however, we added some extra for our project and left some of the folders empty.
-For example, regarding the docker files we have created another folder in the root to store them together with the cloudbuild.yaml file for the cloud trigger.
+We have tried to follow the cookiecutter template and use it as the mainframe for our project.
+However, we have also implemented some new files to improve our workflow.
+For example, for docker we have created a separate folder that stores our docker files and the cloudbuild.yaml that makes the trigger event possible from the cloud.
+During implementing dvc we have also got files created regarding its set up like ".dvc" which has the config file, and data.dvc which defines the files from the data folder we wish to upload.
+Also our main data folder got located in the root in which we store our predictions, raw data, processed data etc. The original data folder from the template that is one level downer has our make_dataset.py which is going to produce our processed data from raw.
+We also added our reports folder in the root.
+When we are running the training of our model new folders are also appearing that are going to store the data from wandb.

 ### Question 6